NTDung93/AWS-FCJ-WS01-deploy-fullstack-app-with-3-tier-architecture/content/_index.md

 #### Overview

-In this workshop, we will deploy a fullstack application with three tier architecture.
+In this workshop, we will deploy a fullstack application (Spring Boot, React, MySQL) with three tier architecture.
 Then find out the definition, feature of each service used in this architecture.

 ![Architecture diagram](../images/1-Introduce/workshop01.drawio.png?width=50pc)